 Both platforms attract a wide range of shoppers, who are almost identical.
 But according to Business Insider, the difference is that the average American Walmart shopper has an annual household income of just over $76,000, while the average American Amazon customer has an annual household income of $84,000.

 It’s also important to note that Walmart’s in-store customers are not the same as the customers who shop via its marketplace.
 In a webinar held in 2020, Walmart suggested that over a third of its online shoppers are between the ages of 23 and 38, while in-store shoppers are 46-year-olds.
 When it comes to the marketplace data, Statista revealed that Walmart.com surpassed 410 million visits per month, as of June 2021.
-And, last year, Forbes reported that Walmart+, the company’s benefit-packed subscription service, gained the interest of between 7.4 million and 8.2 million Americans post-launch in September.
+In late 2020, Forbes reported that Walmart+, the company’s benefit-packed subscription service, gained the interest of between 7.4 million and 8.2 million Americans post-launch in September.
 However, if we look at Amazon, for instance, the marketplace recorded approximately 2.45 billion monthly visits to Amazon.com in the US.
 To add to that, Amazon has about 112 million American Prime subscribers, who spend an impressive average of $1,400 per year.

 What is common about these customers is that they shop on their smartphones, tablets, or laptops.
 But their reasons for shopping slightly differ.
 Americans shop at Walmart because it offers them low prices for good quality products.